happy-code-time/compress-images-all/Readme.md

 ## Compress images all

     This Javascript based module is a collection of different photo compression modules and has a few features.
-You can:

-    1) Cachen Photos
+    - Cache Images

         Minified images can be cached, so on the next run you can compile only the photos that are NEW and the others are simply copied from the cache to the Zile directory.

-    2) Delete unused photos from cache
+    - Delete unused images from cache (example: autocleanup after an deployment for all images thats not used anymore)

         You can automatically delete photos from the cache.
 This happens after the compile process.
 All images currently compiled in the source directory are compared to the cache, if there are differences, deleted the photos from the difference (cache directory) to keep the hard drive clean.

-    3) Move "Other Files" only
+    - Move "Other Files" only

-    Unsupported formats such as:.mp4,.ts,.mov,.pdf,.odt can easily be moved or ignored.
+        Unsupported formats such as:.mp4,.ts,.mov,.pdf,.odt can easily be moved or ignored while compile process.
 If these are to be ignored, they remain in the source directory, if they are to be copied, they are simply copied to the destination directory.

-    4) WEBP
+    - Create .WEBP images

         All images (in.jpg,.jpeg,.png format) can be compiled to.webp files, this means the same image quality but a significantly smaller size (kilobytes, megabytes) of the image.

-    5) AVIF
+    - Create .AVIF images

         All images (in.jpg,.jpeg,.png) format can be compiled to.avif files, this means the same image quality but a much smaller size (kilobytes, megabytes) of the image.
 As a rule, even smaller than.webp formats.

 ## Clone repository for local purposes

-    git clone ssh://git@github.com/happy-code-time/compress-images-all.git compress-images-all && cd compress-images-all
+    git clone ssh://git@github.com/happy-code-time/compress-images-all.git compress-images-all && \
+    cd compress-images-all && \
+    yarn install  && \
+    mkdir source public

+    Put all images you want to compress to the source folder.
+All compressed images will be inside the public folder.

-## Install
+## Install as external repository

     # npm
     npm i --save-dev compress-images-all